 sensu.io, by using sensuctl.
 It might take a few moments, once the

 check is created, for the check to be scheduled on the agent and the result

 You now know how to run a simple check to verify the status of a website.
 From this point, here are some recommended resources:

 - Read the checks reference for in-depth documentation on checks.

-- Read our guide on providing runtime dependencies to checks with assets.
+- Read the guide to providing runtime dependencies to checks with assets.

-- Read our guide on sending alerts to Slack with handlers.
+- Read the guide to sending alerts to Slack with handlers.